Bharat Bhushan: Personal life

 Bharat Bhushan was born as Bharat Raibahadur Motilal Gupta on 14 June 1920 in a Vaishya (Baniya) family at Meerut, Uttar Pradesh, India.

 His father, Raibahadur Motilal, was the government pleader of Meerut and Supreme Court Judge, Allahabad.
 He had one older brother.
 His mother died when he was two years old.
 The brothers left for Aligarh to stay with their grandfather after their mother's death.
 He did his studies and earned a graduate degree from Dharam Samaj College, Aligarh.
 His elder brother was film producer and high court judge, Rameshchandra Gupta, who owned the Ideal Studio at Lucknow.
 After studies, he took to acting against his father's wishes.
 He first went to Kolkata to join cinema and later established himself in Bombay.

 He married into a prominent family in Meerut, Zamindar Raibahadur Budha Prakash's daughter Sarla.
 They had two daughters, Anuradha (who had polio-associated complications) and Aparajita.
-Bhushan's wife Sarla died of labour complications after delivering their second child in the early 1960s, soon after the release of film Barsaat Ki Raat.
+Bhushan's wife Sarla died of labour complications on 12 November 1954 at 10 p.m. after delivering their second child.
+His film Meenar (1954) was dedicated to her where the above information regarding the date and time of her death was mentioned.
 In 1967, he married actress Ratna, his co-star from Barsaat Ki Raat.
 Ratna was a prominent actress who played the sister or friend of the heroine in many films.
 Among her notable TV appearances was the serial Trishna as mother of the four young girls.
 It was an adaptation of Pride and Prejudice.
 In an interview, his daughter Aparajita had said that after the sudden demise of her husband, she turned to acting.
 Aparajita has done more than 50 films and TV serials.
 She played the role of Mandodari in Ramanand Sagar's famous serial Ramayan.

 Bhushan owned a bungalow in Bandra suburb of Bombay.
 This was the famous Aashirwad bungalow, which he sold to Rajendra Kumar, who in turn sold it to Rajesh Khanna.
 This bungalow, was thus home to 3 famous film stars.
 Bhushan was an avid reader and boasted of a fine collection of books, which he had to sell off like his cars and bungalows in bad times, after he turned co-producer at the instance of his brother.
 Only two of his films were successes and unfortunately, the rest flopped.
 He died after he escaped his financial crisis, on 27 January 1992.